UnexomWid/eryn/README.md

 The package will be compiled when you install it through npm, if a prebuild is not available.
 Please note that the `devDependencies` listed in [package.json](https://github.com/UnexomWid/eryn/blob/master/package.json) are required for building the package.

 If you're missing either a compiler or [CMake](https://cmake.org), an error will be shown.
 Make sure you have both, and try again.

-If you want to manually compile the package, see below.
+For more details, see [the wiki](https://github.com/UnexomWid/eryn/wiki/Getting-started#compiling-the-package).

 To manually compile the package, run: